10 Fundamental Tips to Improve Your Landscape Photography

 A polarizing filter can enhance your skies and add contrast.
 Photo by Crowpix Media.

 Graduated and polarising filters can be a solution for bland skies.
-Skies can be adjusted in the post-processing of the photo too.
+Skies can also be adjusted in the photo’s post-processing.
+Skylines can sometimes be readily dramatic, with cloud and sun combined as the image’s dominant focus.

-6 Lines That Lead The Eyes
+Lines That Lead The Eyes

 How are you leading the viewer’s eye in your images?